rom-py/rompy/docs/formatting_and_logging.md

 ## Hierarchical String Representation

-All ROMPY models include a hierarchical string representation for better readability of complex objects.
+All Rompy models include a hierarchical string representation for better readability of complex objects.

 ### Basic Usage